antfu/vscode-server-controller/README.md

 > You may NOT need to install the extension directly.
 This is mainly for tooling integrations.

-Start a local server for controlling the VS Code instance.
+Start a local server to control the VS Code instance from external apps.

 Port of the server will be stored under `.vscode/.server-controller-port.log` in the root of the current workspace.